lil-lab/chalet/README.md

 CHALET Version 0.1 is available for download at: http://clic.nlp.cornell.edu/resources/CHALET/

-Please see Wiki for details on how to use these builds.
+An unstable version of the CHALET source code is now available.

-**The CHALET source code will be available within days, please watch this space.**
+Please see the Wiki for details on how to use these builds and the source code.

 For inquiries and issues, please contact us through the [issues section](https://github.com/clic-lab/chalet/issues) of the repository.